Last updated: April 23rd, 2020

 Whether you start in Calgary or in Vancouver, it doesn’t really matter.
 It’s the same trip either way.
 What does matter is that you don’t limit yourself to a 12-hour drive without stops.
 Take some time, spend some nights, explore the area, and create some memories in one of the most beautiful areas of Canada.

 Fastest route: Simply take the Trans-Canada all the way from Calgary to Vancouver.

 Even better: Take a jaunt off the Trans-Canada and hit Highway 97 to Kelowna!
-This will bring you the Okanagan valley and give you a taste of both the desert, massive and beautiful Okanagan Lake and BC’s top wine region.
+This will bring you to the Okanagan valley and give you a taste of the desert, beautiful Okanagan Lake, and BC’s top wine region.

 Calgary, Alberta: Start or finish in Alberta’s biggest city.
 This vibrant and energetic city is often voted in the top 5 cities worldwide to live, the cleanest city in the world, and one of the youngest in Canada.
 It’s situated in the prairies and the foothills with the Canadian Rockies as its backdrop.
 It might be known for the Calgary Stampede, but there are many things to do in Calgary and we recommend spending at least a couple of days to take it all in.

 Vancouver, BC: Start or finish in one of the world’s most beautiful cities.
 Vancouver is also often ranked as one of the top cities to live in the world, although it’s becoming very expensive in terms of real estate.
 For the visitor though, it’s bound to take your breath away.
 Hugged by high mountains, tall trees, and the Pacific Ocean, Vancouver is both a paradise for those who love the outdoors and for those who live a thriving metropolis.
 You’ll definitely want to spend at least a few days here to experience some of the many things to do in Vancouver.